 Bone marrow aspiration and/or biopsy.
 A procedure that involves taking a small amount of bone marrow fluid (aspiration) and/or solid bone marrow tissue (called a core biopsy), usually from the hip bones, to be examined for the numbers, size, and maturity of blood cells and/or abnormal cells.
 This test may be used to see if cancer cells have reached the bone marrow.

 Specific treatment for Hodgkin disease will be determined by your doctor based on:

 Your age, overall health, and medical history

-Extent (stage) of the disease
+Extent (stage) and location of the disease